thesecretlab/diary/Steps.md

 1. Open the storyboard.
 2. Add a toolbar to the Note View Controller.
+3. Resize the text view so that it doesn't overlap the toolbar.
+4. Pin the left, right and bottom of the toolbar to the container.
+4. Set the vertical spacing from text view to the toolbar to be zero.
 3. Select the bar button item that comes with the toolbar.
 Rename it to 'Location'.
 4. Add a new view controller.
 5. Set its title to 'Location'.